ionut-t/tsm/README.md

 - **Fuzzy session/window switching** - Jump to any session or window with live preview (because scrolling is so 2010)
 - **Zoxide integration** - Create sessions from frequently used directories (yes, it needed another dependency)
-- **Smart history tracking** - Most recently used sessions appear first (finally, a use for all that data hoarding)
+- **Smart history tracking** - Most recently used sessions and windows appear first (finally, a use for all that data hoarding)
-- **Quick session management** - Create, kill, rename sessions, quick toggle between last 2 windows with shortcuts (tmux keybindings, but _cooler_)
+- **Quick session/window toggling** - Toggle between last 2 sessions or last 2 windows with shortcuts (Alt+Tab for tmux, basically)

 ## Requirements